UrielCh/midjourney-client/readme.md

 import Midjourney from "midjourney-discord-api";

 const client = new Midjourney("interaction.txt");
-const msg: DiscordMessageHelper = await client.imagine("A photo of an astronaut riding a horse");
+const msg: DiscordMessageHelper = await client.imagine(
+  "A photo of an astronaut riding a horse",
+);
 // get all Upscale button
 const upscale = msg.getComponents(false, "U");
 console.log(`${upscale.length} Upscales can be generated`);